jimbojw/karmarank/README.md

 Files are processed in alphabetical order, so the numbering ensures correct sequence.

+## Contributing

+We welcome contributions!
+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on:

+- Reporting errata and application feedback
+- Submitting pull requests
+- Copyright and attribution policies

 ## License

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).